‘We may never find them’: Desperate Ukranains hunt for their loved ones

 Where are they?

-Over the last few months The Independent has been investigating the disappearance of Ukrainain civilians and soldiers from across the country, along the way uncovering fresh evidence of possible war crimes including forcible transfer, enforced disapperance, hostage-taking, torture and forced labour.
+Over the past few months The Independent has been investigating the disappearance of Ukrainian civilians and soldiers from across the country, along the way uncovering fresh evidence of possible war crimes including forcible transfer, enforced disappearance, hostage-taking, torture and forced labour.
 It has challenged Moscow’s narrative that that movement of people has been voluntary and part of humanitarian evacuation efforts.

-We tracked the lives of over a dozen individuals, including Roman, along the way managing to locate two individuals and inform their families of their whereabouts, and uncovering the three main routes that Moscow’s forces use to take Ukrainian civilians and military to prisons in Russia.
+We tracked the lives of more than a dozen individuals, including Roman, along the way, managing to locate two individuals and inform their families of their whereabouts, and uncovering the three main routes that Moscow’s forces use to take Ukrainian civilians and military to prisons in Russia.

 Throughout the journey, one constant was the creative ways families and members of civil society are using to try to find people.

-Ukrainian officials say they have received at least 25,000 official missing persons requests to the national hotline since the war started.
+Ukrainian officials say they have received at least 25,000 official missing persons requests to a national hotline since the war started.
 Only half of them have been accounted for.
 Among them are thought to be at least 228 missing children, according to the press service of the Ukrainian prosecutor general’s office.

-Around 7,000 members of the Ukrainian armed forces are among those missing, according to Yrui Berlousov , a Ukrainian prosecutor examining the cases.
+Around 7,000 members of the Ukrainian armed forces are among those missing, according to Yuriy Berlousov, a Ukrainian prosecutor examining the cases.

-He fears, however, that that estimate is extremely conservative and the true number of both missing civilians and military could be as many as 10 times that amount.
+He fears, however, that this estimate is extremely conservative and the true number of both missing civilians and military could be as many as 10 times that amount.

-“If a person is missing but no one calls the police hotline then the person is not in the database, he or she will not be counted,” he continues.
+“If a person is missing but no one calls the police hotline, then the person is not in the database and he or she will not be counted,” he continued.

 “We don’t know where the missing are.
-They could be alive but refugees, they could have been deported to Russia, dead or held in detention centres.”
+They could be alive but refugees; they could have been deported to Russia, killed or held in detention centres.”

-For Maria and the other women she is in touch with, Facebook, Telegram and What’s app groups are essential places to search for information about prisoner swaps, the discovery and recovery bodies as well as to reach out to those who have come off frontline or have been released from prison.
-She says they also speak to the military officials, soldiers they know.
+For Maria and the other women she is in touch with, Facebook, Telegram and WhatsApp groups are essential places to search for information about prisoner swaps and the discovery and recovery of bodies, as well as to reach out to those who have come off the front line or have been released from prison.
+She says they also speak to the military officials and soldiers they know.
 They share contacts and pool their information and resources.

-“It’s hell - I have to take a lot of medication to be calm enough to handle going through this material, day in and day out,” she adds shakily.
+“It’s hell – I have to take a lot of medication to be calm enough to handle going through this material, day in and day out,” Maria added shakily.
 “I cannot do my actual job.
-Finding Roman is my full time job now.”
+Finding Roman is my full-time job now.”

-Civilians are teaming up with charities and others to keep up the search, says Ivanka Malechevska from the Centre of Civilian Liberties in Kyiv that has 490 active cases of missing civilians and soldiers they are investigating.
-The youngest missing person they know of is just 16.
+Civilians are teaming up with charities and others to keep up the search, according to Ivanka Malchevska from the Centre for Civil Liberties in Kyiv, which is investigating 490 active cases of missing civilians and soldiers.
+The youngest missing person the centre knows of is just 16.

-They gather reports from prisoners who have even been released or witnesses in areas from occupied territory and use social media to try to piece together what happened.
-In a secure Google form they offer relatives a space to submit and store any information they hand.
+It gathers reports from prisoners who have been released or witnesses in areas from occupied territory and use social media to try to piece together what happened.
+In a secure Google form, it offers relatives a space to submit and store any information they have.

-This way they have successfully located hundreds of people already.
+This way it has successfully located hundreds of people already.

-She says it’s dangerous work.
+Ms Malchevska says it’s dangerous work.
 A few of the people in occupied territory who had been feeding them information on missing people have vanished themselves.

 “And that is why we are worried that the true number of missing people is far higher than we could even imagine.
-Some people may never be found,” she says.
+Some people may never be found,” she said.

-Svitlana - whose ex-husband and father of her 12-year-old daughter - vanished in March while trying to rescue family members form besieged Mariupol - is one example of those online communities working.
+Svitlana – whose ex-husband and father of her 12-year-old daughter vanished in March while trying to rescue family members from besieged Mariupol – is one example of those online communities working.
 For her, the internet was the only lifeline after Oleksiy volunteered to drive to the then besieged city of Mariupol to rescue relatives and friends.

-He messaged to say he was approaching the city and then vanished into thin air.
+He messaged to say he was approaching the city, then vanished into thin air.

-“In desperation we started to post on Facebook about the disappearances, and that is when we started to get scraps of information,”
+“In desperation we started to post on Facebook about the disappearances, and that is when we started to get scraps of information,” said Svitlana.

-An online community of relatives of volunteer drivers like Oleksiy, who had started disappearing one by one, pooled valuable resources.
+An online community of relatives of volunteer drivers such as Oleksiy, who had started disappearing one by one, pooled valuable resources.

-Through that they found out that her ex-husband was being held in Olenivka prison, a former penal colony in the self-proclaimed Russian backed Donetsk People’s republic.
-The sprawling facility was re-opened when the war started to hold interned civilians and prisoners of war taken in the south of the country.
+Through that they found out that her ex-husband was being held in Olenivka prison, a former penal colony in the self-proclaimed Russian-backed Donetsk People’s Republic.
+The sprawling facility was re-opened when the war started to hold interned civilians and PoWs taken in the south of the country.

-The Independent investigation into the facility reveals evidence of enforced disappearance, torture and forced labour - as inmates like Svitlana’s ex-husband were abducted, beaten and forced to renovate the crumbling facility for the influx of prisoners.
+The Independent’s investigation into the facility reveals evidence of enforced disappearance, torture and forced labour, as inmates such as Svitlana’s ex-husband were abducted, beaten and forced to renovate the crumbling facility for the influx of prisoners.

-“There were a lot of drivers who went to Mariupol and they were disappearing so in the end we built this community and were crowd sourcing information.”
+“A lot of drivers who went to Mariupol were disappearing, so in the end we built this community and were crowd-sourcing information.”

 They even tried to get access to the prison to send in supplies – in vain.

 In July, Oleksiy was eventually released alongside 30 other drivers taken in March and April.
-A lot of the relatives think it is because of the advocacy of the families outside the prison.
+A lot of the relatives think this happened because of the advocacy of the families outside the prison.

 But Oleksiy is among the lucky few.

-The worst fear for people like Maria is that their loved one is dead.
+The worst fear for people such as Maria is that their loved ones are dead.
 And that in itself is another nightmare.

-When Russian forces eventually withdrew from the areas it occupied in north-west and north east Ukraine including Kyiv, Chernihiv and Kharkiv regional officials, civil society and families started discovering mass and makeshift graves.
-The Independent stumbled on a body in the wood of a young teenage boy who had clearly been bound and shot.
+When Russian forces eventually withdrew from the areas it occupied in northwest and northeast Ukraine – including Kyiv, Chernihiv and Kharkiv – regional officials, civil society and families started discovering mass and makeshift graves.
+The Independent stumbled on a body in the woods of a young teenage boy who had clearly been bound and shot.

-And so with the discovery of the dead comes the gruelling task of identifying them.
+With the discovery of the dead comes the gruelling task of identifying them.

 And this is where the civilian network comes in again, explains Vladislav Perovskyi, 27, a doctor of forensic medicine.

-Since the war began he alone has identified well over 250 bodies from areas like Bucha, Irpin, and Vyshohorod in the Kyiv region.
+Since the war began he alone has identified well over 250 bodies from areas such as Bucha, Irpin, and Vyshohorod in the Kyiv region.
 He is now working through the latest delivery of corpses of those killed in Mariupol.
 They are being kept in a parked refrigerated truck outside Kyiv’s main morgue, because it is already too full.

-He described bodies bound and shot, crushed from being run over by armoured cars and so burned or badly decomposed it is near impossible to identify them from scars or dental records.
+He describes bodies bound and shot, crushed from being run over by armoured cars and so burned or badly decomposed it is near impossible to identify them from scars or dental records.

-And so often they have to rely on clues left with the bodies and networks of civilians.
+And so often the authorities have to rely on clues left with the bodies and networks of civilians.

-“In Kyiv, the bodies would be buried with car number plates, or scraps of paper with name and address and day of death tucked into the clothes they were temporarily buried in.
-Some have even have details scribbled on the body.”
+“In Kyiv, the bodies would be buried with car number plates, or scraps of paper with name, address and day of death tucked into the clothes they were temporarily buried in.
+Some even have details scribbled on the body,” said Mr Perovskyi.

 And the internet comes into play again.
-They log all the information on an online database which civilians looking for missing loved ones are permitted to access.
+All the information is logged on an online database that civilians looking for missing loved ones are permitted to access.

-“There was one case where a body was found in Bucha in April, which we struggled to identify from his dental records.
-He was later identified by a pair of socks with elephants on them that a friend had gifted the deceased and had accessed the database.
+“There was one case where a body was found in Bucha in April, but we struggled to identify him from his dental records.
+He was later identified by a pair of socks with elephants on them – a friend had gifted them to the deceased and had accessed the database.

 The job of identifying people is getting harder.
-Many of the corpses coming into the morgue now are being shuttled from the eastern frontline in body swaps.
+Many of the corpses coming into the morgue are being shuttled from the eastern front line in body swaps.
 Many have spent months in the summer heat decomposing.

-“We are still continuing logging and identifying the bodies and trying to find the families,” Vladislav continues.
+“We are still continuing logging and identifying the bodies and trying to find the families,” Mr Perovskyi continued.

-“But realistically it could take years to find some of the relatives, especially if they have fled the country. “
+“But realistically, it could take years to find some of the relatives, especially if they have fled the country. “

-“The devastating truth is some bodies may never be identified, their loved ones never found.”
+“The devastating truth is that some bodies may never be identified, their loved ones never found.”

-And this is the biggest fear for Maria, who is still looking for her fiance.
-The last news she had was that the military had sent in a civilian drone to the area where her fiance vanished and had seen 20 bodies, but none were Roman’s.
+And this is the biggest fear for Maria, who is still looking for her fiancé.
+The last news she had was that the military had sent a civilian drone into the area where Roman vanished and had seen 20 bodies, but none were his.

-And so in the interim all she can do is hope and pray he is in captivity and keep scrolling online.
+In the interim, all she can do is hope and pray he is in captivity and keep scrolling online.

-As we speak she gets a phone call from a medic friend of hers saying there are new bodies retrieved from the frontline that have been brought to the local morgue.
-She braces herself for a fresh influx of photos to scroll through.
+As we spoke she got a phone call from a medic friend of hers saying there were new bodies retrieved from the front line that had been brought to the local morgue.
+She braced herself for a fresh influx of photos to scroll through.

 “I cannot breathe without him.
-A lot of people need to just know what happened, where they are, at the very least some closure.”
+A lot of people need to just know what happened, where they are, at the very least some closure,” she said.

 Register for free to continue reading